dfwu/dfwu.github.io/_pages/presentations.md

 ---

+- 2022\.
+Bipartite syntax of negation in corrective *but* sentences.
+Talk at LSA 96.
+- 2022\.
+Prosodic evidence for syntax in biased questions in Mandarin.
+Poster at LSA 96. with [Boer Fu][bfu].
+- 2022\.
+Numeral allomorphy of ‘one’ and ‘two’ in Mandarin Chinese.
+Poster at LSA 96. with [Boer Fu][bfu].
+- 2022\.
+Competence meets performance: New perspectives on information structure.
+Organized session at LSA 96. with Sasha Calhoun, Jesse Harris, Andrew Hedding, Morwenna Hoeks, Beste Kamali, Amanda Rysling, Maziar Toosarvandani and Mengzhu Yan.
+- 2021\.
+Syntax of negation in corrective *but* sentences.
+Talk at NELS 52.
 - 2021\.
 Prosodic evidence for an ellipsis-based approach to *either…or…* sentences.
 Poster at WCCFL 39. \[[poster](http://lingphil.mit.edu/papers/dfwu/Wu_99.pdf)\]
 - 2021\.
 Evasion strategies save apparent island violations in stripping.
 Poster at LSA 95. \[[poster](http://lingphil.mit.edu/papers/dfwu/LSA_poster.pdf)\]
 - 2020\.
 There is no post-focal de-phrasing in English.
 Poster at AMP 2020. \[[poster](http://lingphil.mit.edu/papers/dfwu/AMP%20poster.pdf)\]